Mysterious Girl (film): Production

 Uday Kiran debuted with the Hinglish film Mysterious Girl, which was produced on a low budget.
-The film fared poorly at the box office as the film had trouble finding buyers.
+The film remained unreleased since it had trouble finding buyers.
 The film began production after the successful film Hyderabad Blues and the entire cast was from Hyderabad.
 Mysterious Girl was shot in an episodic format.
 In 2002, the producers of the film wanted to release the film after Uday Kiran became famous, but Uday Kiran prevented the film from being released by intervening with the Indian Producers Council.
 Kiran was not paid for acting in the film.

 Release

-This film was first released before 2002 but was a box office failure.
+This film was first released in 2003 but was a box office failure.